 Both housing prices and rents can be less expensive in the suburbs and in the rural country, so the sooner you move there, the more money you save and the safer you’ll be as long as you avoid bad neighborhoods, of course.
 But if you can afford something downtown, surely you can afford something in the suburbs.

-Keep in mind that if a state of emergency or Martial Law is declared, you might be “relocated” against your will to a temporary camp (like it happened during Katrina when they threw everyone inside the Louisiana Superdome).
+Keep in mind too that if a state of emergency or martial law is declared, you might be “relocated” against your will to a temporary camp or safe zone.
+Similar to what happened during Katrina when they threw everyone inside the Louisiana Superdome.

-If you don’t want this to happen to you, you need to act fast the moment you see things taking a turn for the worse.
-You either bug out or you bug in (if you have enough food and means to live self-sufficiently, of course).
+If you don’t want this to happen to you, you need to act fast the moment you see things taking a turn for the worse in order to get away from the riot and escape any cordon being established by authorities.

 Have an Everyday Carry Kit

-- a mini-flashlight (your phone may already have one but it’s good to have a back-up)
+- Flashlight (your phone may already have one, but save it to have a back-up)